lundergust/theology-docs/Main/Mariology.md

   - Created a list of 12 bishops of the early church, where Joseph/Joses and Jude are listed, who may be the brothers of Jesus
 - Clement of Alexandria, reported by Eusebius
   - James was chosen as a bishop of Jerusalem
   - He became the principle authority in Jerusalem church after Peter left, presiding at Council of Jerusalem in Acts 15.
+  - He became the principle authority in Jerusalem church after Peter left, presiding at Council of Jerusalem in Acts 15.
 - Galatians 1:19
   - It is unclear if James is included as an apostle or not here